-Taking into consideration only the VOs publishing appliances, the average number of appliances published by a single VO looks increased as well (+25% for both software and virtual appliances in 6 months).
+Taking into consideration only the VOs publishing appliances, the number of appliances published by a single VO increased on average by +25% for both software and virtual appliances in 6 months).

 IT service management

-During first year of the project, WP5 has been working towards improvement of EGI service delivery and quality of its services.

-One action is to start implementing the ITIL/ISO20k based standard FitSM.
-FitSM is a free and lightweight standards family aimed at facilitating service management in IT service provision, including federated scenarios.
+During the first year of the project, WP5 has been working towards improvement of EGI service delivery and quality of its services.
+The ITIL/ISO20k-based standard FitSM was chosen as reference standard, being it a community standard, developed in the context of a EC project, and lightweight for facilitating service management in IT service provision, including federated scenarios.
 The main goals of FitSM are:

 Create a clear, pragmatic, lightweight and achievable standard that allows for effective IT service management (ITSM).